berkeley-scf/berkeley-scf.github.io/servers/login-servers.md

 gollum (4), hermione (6), quidditch (8), radagast (8), shelob (8).

-To connect to machines, please use [SSH](../access/ssh.md), [remote desktop](../access/remote-desktop.md), or our [JupyterHub](../access/jupyterhub.md) (which includes a Terminal application).
-When ssh'ing, you would enter their fully qualified names, e.g., `gandalf.berkeley.edu`.
+To connect to machines, please use [SSH](../access/ssh.md), [remote desktop](../access/remote-desktop.md), [VS Code](../access/vscode-remote-ssh.md), or our [JupyterHub](../access/jupyterhub.md) (which includes a Terminal application).
+When ssh'ing from outside campus, you would enter their fully qualified names, e.g., `gandalf.berkeley.edu`.

 Their names can be listed on any SCF machine by typing `sitehosts